essandess/adblock2privoxy/adblock2privoxy/README.rst

   * Unsupported: collapse, background, xbl, ping and dtd

 Tested with privoxy version 3.0.21.
-Element blocking feature requires a webserver to serve CSS files.
+Element hiding feature requires a webserver to serve CSS files.
 See Nginx and Apache config examples provided.

 Description
 -----------